-In truth we went to the Museum of Archaeology and Anthropology because David and I thought we might like it.
+In truth, we went to the Museum of Archaeology and Anthropology because David and I thought we might like it.
 I suspected it might be a little dry for the children.
-This turned out to be partly true.
-It’s hard to get across to children aged 1 and 4 the intrigue of history (unless dinosaurs are involved, then it’s fine).
+This turned out to be partly correct.
+It’s hard to get across to children aged 1 and 4 the intrigue of history (unless dinosaurs are involved, then it’s okay).
 After around half an hour they were more interested in running around and shouting.
 Much to the annoyance of the other patrons.

 1. The Museum of Archaeology Activity Packs

-We were given a very warm welcome when we walked through the door and immediately offered a range of activities.
+We were given a warm welcome when we walked through the door and immediately offered a range of activities.
 These included several drawing and writing activities.
 We picked the ones most suitable for the age of the children.
-Ted had a treasure hunt bag and May was given a bag with a story and soft toy.
+Ted had a treasure hunt bag, and May was given a bag with a story and a soft toy.

 2. The Museum of Archaeology Colouring

 There were two colouring stations, one on each of the upper floors.
 So simple, but it made us feel that children were welcome.
 There were lots of different pictures based on the exhibits.
 The downside is that I had to supervise Miss May as she tipped out the crayons then picked them up again.
 On repeat.

 3. Local History

 Time to get round to talking about the exhibits.
 The lower floor was dedicated to local history.
 The cases focused on artefacts that had been dug up from around the county.
 These include the 1300-year-old skeleton of a teenage girl and the gold cross she was buried with.
 The cross is known as the Trumpington cross and identifies the girl as an early convert to Christianity in England.